mpassosferreira/JustCalc/README.md

 <p align="center">
   <p align="center">
      A simple calculator for kids.
-It stil needs some improvements.
+It still needs some improvements.
     <br />
     <br />
     <a href="https://github.com/mpassosferreira/KidsMakeMath/issues">Report Bug</a>